jia1217/ParallelProgammingLabs/docs/Labs/FIR.md

     y_temp.last = x_temp.last;
     y << y_temp;
     // y.write(y_temp);
+    // It it require to pack data, keep, and last into the output y

-  // Clear all shift_reg at the last data
+  // Clear all shift_reg at the last data, otherwise shift_regs are non-zero next time it is called
     if (x_temp.last){
 Clear_Loop:
     	for (i = N - 1; i >= 0; i--){